Increasing ultrasound field-of-view with reduced element count arrays containing large elements: Results

 Element coupling slightly increased the sSNR values, going from 1.18 without coupling to 1.33 with coupling using DAS.
 The sSNR estimates were lower with the alternative beamformers, the lowest being 0.72 coming from NSI at a coupling factor of 4.
+The highest sSNR values among the alternative beamformers came from MV.
+As a complement to the sSNR values, the K-S test results are given in Table \ref{tab4:kstest}.
+From these tests, the DAS beamformer produced Rayleigh-distributed speckle at all imaging regions.
+Meanwhile, NSI and SCF never produced Rayleigh-distributed speckle, and MV only produced Rayleigh-distributed speckle for higher coupling factors.
+The K-S test results appear to line up reasonably with the sSNR values, where the highest sSNR values pass the K-S test as Rayleigh-distributed speckle, while lower sSNR values (e.g. less than 1) are not Rayleigh distributed.

-Lastly, there was an increase in the size of a ``dead zone" near the transducer face for higher coupling factors.
-This was manifest as the spike artifacts at the top of the images in Figures \ref{fig7:wire_phantom_coupling} and \ref{fig8:cyst_phantom_coupling}.
+There was an increase in the size of a ``dead zone" near the transducer face for higher coupling factors.
+This was manifest as the spike artifacts at the top of the images in Figures \ref{fig9:wire_phantom_coupling} and \ref{fig10:cyst_phantom_coupling}.
+The exact depth of the dead zone, which we defined as the depth at which at least two element contribute, is given in Table \ref{tab5:dead_zone_size}.
+This depth was calculated with simple geometry, using the element widths and the acceptance angle to find the depth where adjacent element directivities would overlap.

+Analyzing the axial resolution, the coupling factors do not have much effect.
+Many of the axial FWHM values in Figure \ref{tab3:coupling_quality_metrics}e overlap with each other (e.g. DAS, NSI, and MV all overlap for coupling by 4).
+SCF has apparently better axial resolution, but only because SCF distorts the signal by splitting the wire into two apparent targets (see Figures \ref{fig12:coupling_lateral_profiles}c1-\ref{fig12:coupling_lateral_profiles}c3), which is not accurate.